AJMansfield/Intelligence-Core-Public/kttu1.md

 ----

-Nightfall comes, and with it comes rain.
+Nightfall comes, and with it rain.
 This was what you had expected, but nothing had prepared you for the sheer violence of it.
 Water from the plains surges around the rocky outcrop at the canyon edge where you'd anchored your vehicle, crashing over the edges of the canyon.
-Massive rapids span the entire width of the canyon floor, and the small ravine you'd been following formed a torrential waterfall where it emptied into the canyon.
+Massive rapids span the entire width of the canyon floor, and the small ravine you'd been following forms a torrential waterfall as it empties into the canyon.

 Eventually, the rain stops, and the floods subside, leaving you to the silence of the night, broken only by the slow trickle of water and the sound of your breathing.